 Ben has an educational background in Community Development.
 His undergraduate degree is in Community and International Development and he also holds a Masters degree in Community Development and Applied Economics, both from the University of Vermont.
 He has worked on development programs in Honduras and has also spent a number of months serving as a missionary in northern Jamaica.
 His interest and passion revolves around youth development as well as the economics and business of community transformation.

 Ben joined the EC Board in 2018.
 He served as deacon of the Youth Ministry at his church for many years, and brings an interest in and passion for helping disadvantaged youth to find sustainable economic futures.
 In his words, “…education and kids are the foundation of communities and investing in them is necessary for a promising future.”

-Ben is newly married and is living in Boston, Massachusetts with his wife Gabrielle, a child life specialist, and their pet bunny Olivia.
+Ben is newly married and is living in Boston, Massachusetts with his wife Gabrielle, a child life specialist, and their brand new baby girl.
 He currently works as an analyst for the utility, National Grid, and enjoys thinking about the intersection of the global energy future and development.
 Having been born and raised in Vermont, his favorite activities are skiing and being outside.

 Adam F. Braun, MBA, Director

 Adam Braun was born in New York and raised on a small farm in Northfield, Vermont, where he spent much of his youth playing hockey with his two brothers.
 He first became interested in Kenya during a mission trip in 2009 when he visited a primary school and participated in an orphan-feeding program.
 Despite the poverty the children faced every day, he saw a joy in their faces that he couldn’t explain.
 It was this joy that ultimately led to his involvement in Everyone’s Child, joining the Board of Directors in early 2018.